Bodiart/BlurSelect/README.md

  ```2) BlurConfig.withRadiusConfig(radiusFrom, radiusTo)```
  - radiusFrom - start animation with this radius
  - radiusTo - end animation with this radius
+ If you are using CardView as select view and you already have corner radius, just specify radiusFrom

  ![](with_radius_config.gif)